gentee/docs-gentee/syntax/types.md

 The Gentee language allows you to work with function identifiers.
 You can get the ID of the function, pass it as a parameter and call the corresponding function.
 To work with function identifiers, you must define a function type using the **fn** keyword and specify the types of parameters and return value.
 To get the function ID, specify **&function\_name.fn\_type**.
 The function identifier can be passed in parameters or assigned to a variable of the corresponding _fn_ type.
 To call a function by its identifier, it is sufficient to specify the variable name and parentheses with parameters, as when calling a function by name.

+The function identifier does not apply to the following functions:
+* Built-in functions.
+* Functions with a variable number of parameters.
+* Functions with optional variables.

 ```go
 fnDecl = "fn" FnName [FnParameters] [ TypeName ]
 FnName = identifier